vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

-19 / The So-called ‘Jaunpur Stone Inscription of ¯Iśvaravarman’ 389
+19 / The So-called ‘Jaunpur Stone Inscription of Īśvaravarman’ 389

-to ¯Iśvaravarman virtuousness, and to ¯Iśānavarman emperorship.
+to Īśvaravarman virtuousness, and to Īśānavarman emperorship.
 The latter was credited with the title Mahārājādhirāja in the seals of his successors and in the inscriptions he is said to be seated on the lion throne.
-His son S¯uryavarman was a young man in Vikrama Sam. vat 611 (=ad 554), the date of the Haraha Inscription. ¯Iśānavarman’s exploits may therefore have taken place in the se cond quarter of the 6th century.
-Whether or not the heroic deeds of one of ¯Iśānavarman’s descendants were described in the missing part of the inscrip tion will forever remain unknown.
+His son Sūryavarman was a young man in Vikrama Sam. vat 611 (=ad 554), the date of the Haraha Inscription. Īśānavarman’s exploits may therefore have taken place in the se cond quarter of the 6th century.
+Whether or not the heroic deeds of one of Īśānavarman’s descendants were described in the missing part of the inscrip tion will forever remain unknown.

 By placing the two Maukhari inscriptions side by side, we have won a more secure basis from which the individual achievements of each of the Maukhari kings and the Maukhari history as such can be studies.
 The results of this study are found in Bakker 2014, The World of the Skandapurāṇa.
 The sixth century is generally considered as a ‘dark age’ and for that reason every piece of evidence should be treasured.
 It is hoped that the present preliminary study of the source material will contribute to the historiography of the Maukharis in general and may be of use to scholars who, like the present author, are fascinated by an age that started with the fall of a great empire and culminated in the magnificent rule of Hars.avardhana.